 You may think why bother to make pizza when there a so many available in the shops to just pop in the oven.
-But we promise, once you’ve made your own you’ll realise just how good a freshly made pizza tastes and it’s so much cheaper than buying them.
+But we promise, once you’ve made your own pizza dough recipe you’ll realise just how good a freshly made pizza tastes and it’s so much cheaper than buying them.

 Pizza dough is very simple to make and is basically bread dough made with a little olive oil instead of butter.
 You must use strong bread flour rather than plain flour and, if you use fast action yeast it will rise very quickly.
 To avoid a doughy base, make sure it’s rolled out as thinly as possible before you add the topping and preheat the oven for about 10 mins to make sure it is hot.